-Evaluation of learning outcomes As the process of guidance for master's thesis, by going through the concept instructed by supervisor, confirming progress status of plan and implementation of research in design presentation and interim presentation in the entire degree program, instruction shall be provided aiming at completion/submission of master's thesis.
+Evaluation of learning outcomes

+- •As the process of guidance for master's thesis, by going through the concept instructed by supervisor, confirming progress status of plan and implementation of research in design presentation and interim presentation in the entire degree program, instruction shall be provided aiming at completion/submission of master's thesis.
 The thesis shall be evaluated by the contents of presentation in each presentation, advice after presentation and response thereto.
 In the final presentation, an ability to disseminate contents/results of research shall be evaluated.
 Such evaluation shall be reflected in the classes which link to presentation of master's thesis.
-The five grades form A+, A, B, C, D shall be given.
-Based on understanding of research trend in and outside Japan preceding research in relevant area, the significance and positioning of the said research in disability sciences is clearly described.
-Right amount of original research outcomes that contribute to development of Disability science field is contained as master's thesis.
-Reliability of research outcomes have been sufficiently verified based on sufficient knowledge regarding research integrity.
-Consideration for the research outcomes is reasonable and their conclusions are based on objective grounds.
-Background, purpose, method, results and conclusions etc. of the research shall be summarized in an appropriate form as master's thesis of the said area.
-Regarding lectures, students shall be evaluated by formative assessments such as short reports/reaction papers/mini tests etc. and summative assessments such as final examinations/reports.
-In principle, such evaluation shall be comprehensively marked out of 100 points.
-Regarding seminars/practicums, students shall be evaluated by their activities in each class and by summative assessments of term papers on 5 scales of A+ A B, C, D Admission Policy Desired students We are seeking individuals who aspire to contribute to disability-related areas such as life-long education, welfare support, administration, and international cooperation and are eager to play an active role in the field of disability sciences as researchers or highly skilled professionals.
+The five grades form A+, A, B, C, D shall be given. - •Regarding lectures, students shall be evaluated by formative assessments such as short reports/reaction papers/mini tests etc. and summative assessments such as final examinations/reports.
+In principle, such evaluation shall be comprehensively marked out of 100 points. - •Regarding seminars/practicums, students shall be evaluated by their activities in each class and by summative assessments of term papers on 5 scales of A+, A, B, C, D.

+Admission Policy

+Desired students

+We are seeking individuals who aspire to contribute to disability-related areas such as life-long education, welfare support, administration, and international cooperation and are eager to play an active role in the field of disability sciences as researchers or highly skilled professionals.
 We are accepting a wide range of applicants, including students who learned the basics of disability sciences at the undergraduate level, those who come from another field and seek to specialize in disability sciences, educators or working professionals, individuals with medical qualifications, and international students.

+Selection policy

-Selection policy Three types of entrance examinations are offered: general (Oct. and JanFeb.), recommendation (July), and special selections for working professionals (Oct. and JanFeb.).
+Three types of entrance examinations are offered: general, recommendation, and special selections (working professionals or one year course for inservice teachers).
 The program can also be completed through our extended program system.

-The general entrance examination evaluates applicants based on foreign language ability (English and Japanese for international students), an academic examination of specialized knowledge of disability sciences, and an oral examination of their research plan.
-The recommendation entrance examination evaluates applicants based on foreign language ability (English), an essay examination of specialized knowledge of disability sciences and scientific and logical reasoning, and an oral examination of their research plan.
-The special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option evaluates applicants primarily on their expertise in the special selection for working professionals option e
+- The general and recommendation entrance examination evaluates based on the score of the English external examination, expertise in disability science, and the logic and preparatory situation to conceive the research plan. - For the special selection for working professionals option, the English external examination will be waived, evaluates based on the examination of application documents, expertise in disability science, and the logic and preparatory situation to conceive the research plan.